Blendify/blender-manual/blender_docs/manual/editors/vse/sequencer/strips/effects/color.rst

 =======

 Color
-   Click on the color button in the Effect panel in the Properties region, to pick a different color.
+   Click on the color button in the Effect panel in the Sidebar region, to pick a different color.